Toonami: 2019–present: T.O.M. 6 era

 On January 8, 2022, Toonami announced that they would be airing a new show every week "for the next month or so" beginning with the second season of Assassination Classroom.
-They later announced the arrival of Made in Abyss, return of One Piece, premiere date of Shenmue, and arrival of the second part of the fourth season of Attack on Titan.
-On February 2, 2022, Jason Demarco confirmed that an original series from the Cartoon Network block that would be arriving later that year and three additional series are set to arrive in 2023.
-On February 19, 2022, a second round of Cosmo Samurai episodes began premiering to celebrate the block's 25th anniversary.
+They later announced the arrival of Made in Abyss, return of One Piece, premiere date of Shenmue: The Animation, and arrival of the second part of the fourth season of Attack on Titan.
+On February 19, 2022, a second round of Cosmo Samurai episodes began premiering to celebrate the block's 25th anniversary, with Sentai Studios producing the English subtitles.
 On March 13, 2022, it was announced that a new T.I.E., The Return, would air in two parts to celebrate the block's 25th anniversary.
 Running for two minutes each, the event saw TOM 6 and SARA v4 going to the GPS Absolution Mk.
 XIV, an upgraded version of the Absolution that was sent back in time from 250 years in the future, for the next graphical rebrand, and the Forge is now abandoned.
 On March 17, 2022, a new original series, Housing Complex C, was announced for a 2022 release and two new seasons of FLCL for 2023.
-On April 7, it was announced that Lupin the 3rd Part 6 would premiere on the block, replacing Made in Abyss on April 16.
-On May 18, it was announced that an original anime series directed by Sunghoo Park, titled Ninja Kamui, would premiere on Toonami.
+On April 7, 2022, it was announced that Lupin the 3rd Part 6 would premiere on the block, replacing Made in Abyss on April 16.
+On May 18, 2022, it was announced that an original anime series directed by Sunghoo Park, titled Ninja Kamui, would premiere on Toonami.

+On March 29, 2023, during Adult Swim's initial press release for its expansion to 7:00 PM, it was announced that encore episodes of Unicorn: Warriors Eternal and My Adventures with Superman would run inside the block.
+On July 20, 2023, it was announced that a new original series directed by Shinichirō Watanabe and animated by MAPPA, titled Lazarus would premiere on the Toonami block.
+On October 28, 2023, it was announced that the Mugen Train Arc of Demon Slayer: Kimetsu no Yaiba would premiere on November 11 alongside cour 2 of Dr. Stone: New World and HD remastered episodes of IGPX by Discotek Media to promote their Blu-Ray release in 2024 on November 5, 18 years to the day the show originally first broadcast on the original Toonami block, as part of its DST bonus hour.
+On November 17, 2023, it was announced at Anime NYC that the Demon Slayer: Kimetsu No Yaiba: Entertainment District Arc would air on January 13, 2024, while Aniplex of America also announced that Lycoris Recoil would debut the following week on January 20, 2024.